Septinsular Republic: Departure of the Russo–Ottoman troops and the "Honourable Deputation"

-This act seriously undermined the stability of the government, whose repressive measures only alienated the burghers and peasantry further.
+This act seriously undermined the stability of the government, whose repressive measures only alienated the middle class and peasantry further.
 By this time, the city of Corfu was virtually under siege by the rural population, which ransacked the nobility's country estates.
-While the Senate became increasingly powerless, power increasingly shifted to a group of burghers (Spyridon Delviniotis, Karolos Manesis, and Alexandros Avgoustos Kogevinas) who maintained contacts with the peasantry.
+While the Senate became increasingly powerless, power increasingly shifted to a group of the commercial class (Spyridon Delviniotis, Karolos Manesis, and Alexandros Avgoustos Kogevinas) who maintained contacts with the peasantry.